Skip to main content

 CTP referrals (NSW)

-Referral sources often include lawyers who do not run CTP files, treatment providers, social workers, allied health teams, and community support professionals.
+We commonly receive referrals from lawyers who do not run CTP files, GPs and specialists, psychologists, rehabilitation providers, social workers, unions, and community support professionals.

-If there is a live insurer decision, send the referral now with the decision letter, current deadline, and a short issue summary.
-If your deadline is under 7 days, preserve rights first with a core filing and add reports as dated supplements.
+If there is a live insurer decision, refer the matter now with the decision letter, the current deadline, a short chronology, and the latest treating material.
+If the deadline is under 7 days, preserve rights first with the core documents and add further reports as dated supplements.

 Why refer to a specialist CTP team